 How do I refill a medication prescription?

 Reid Orthopedics providers will only refill medications they have originally prescribed.
 Please double check the name of the ordering provider before contacting our office for a refill.
 It is best to notify us at the time of your office appointment.
 If that is not possible, please contact your pharmacy and they will contact us directly.
+Please allow 48 business hours for provider to respond to requests.
 Medications will not be refilled at night and on weekends.

 What do I need to know if I need surgery?